 I just finished listening to an interesting podcast featuring Dr. Zeisel, a researcher at the NC Nutrition Research Institute.
-The interview discussed the body’s need for choline and the impact of some genetic polymorphisms on our ability to produce it in the body.
+The interview discussed the body’s need for choline and the impact of some genetic variants on our ability to produce it in the body.
 So I decided to dig into this a little more and look at some of the SNPs covered by 23andMe data related to choline.

 A little background information…